rcorcoranadams/Final_Project/README.md

 # USING GEOPANDAS AND FOLIUM IN TANDEM: A GEOSPATIAL EXPLORATION IN RETROGRADE
-A tutorial/interactive experience for using both GeoPandas and Folium libraries
+A tutorial/interactive experience for using both GeoPandas and Folium libraries.
+According to Astell-Burt et al. (2014), lack of green space accessibility and the inequitable distribution of parks is likely to exacerbate health inequalities and crime levels.
+Worcester, Massachusetts is considered an environmental justice zone with a high population of citizens with an average household income well below the state average, an average education level below the state average and high renter population.
+In this tutorial, we will be re-creating a geospatial vector analysis comparing the number of households in Worcester with no access to a vehicle and the locations of open space.

 Created by: Rachel Corcoran-Adams for IDCE 30274, November 2020